jusjag/CodeFirstGirls_Formula1/README.md

 <br><br>

 ## Step 5: Procedure - display drivers championship for chosen year<br>
+What this function does is simply calculating the sum of pounts for every driver for the given year then displaying them in descending order.<br>
 ```SQL
 DELIMITER $$
 CREATE PROCEDURE DriverRank(IN YearInput CHAR(4))